 Agents later discovered 2.7 pounds of cocaine and 2.3 pounds of methamphetamine in a bedroom, according to arrest warrants.
 Eighteen pounds of marijuana was located in a 1999 Honda at the home.
 Another 10 pounds of methamphetamine was hidden elsewhere inside the vehicle.

 Authorities charged Jorge Junez Rico, unknown age, of Acworth with drug trafficking and Joaquin Uvalle Dominguez, 27, of Kennesaw with cocaine possession.

-On Monday, agents searched an upscale townhome at 1612 Wehunt Place in Smyrna.
-They discovered 232 pounds of marijuana with an estimated street value of $1 million in the townhome, said Cobb County Sheriff's spokeswoman Nancy Bodiford.
+On Monday, agents searched an upscale townhouse at 1612 Wehunt Place in Smyrna after they received word that the resident would be receiving a large shipment of marijuana.
+They discovered 232 pounds of marijuana with an estimated street value of $1 million in the townhouse, said Cobb County Sheriff's spokeswoman Nancy Bodiford.

 The resident, Edmond Dewayne Hardrick, 26, of Smyrna, was arrested on a charge of marijuana possession and trafficking.
 Two other people at the townhouse, Lapresha Jo Delveau, 26, of Smyrna, and Ervin Dewan Crenshaw, 34, of Stone Mountain, were also jailed for allegedly trafficking drugs.

-An even larger bust occurred in Gwinnett County last week.
-Gwinnett police confiscated 457 pounds of marijuana and several automatic weapons from a home at 885 Worcester Place in Lilburn after a neighbor tipped off investigators.
+The discovery of the drug stash houses in Cobb comes on the heels of an even larger bust in nearby Gwinnett County last week.
+Gwinnett police confiscated 457 pounds of marijuana and several automatic weapons from a home at 885 Worcester Place in Lilburn after a neighbor tipped off investigators to possible drug activity.